ocsw/system-setup/chrome.md

 #### [Awesome Screenshot][awesome-screenshot-screen]

 * No shortcuts
-* Ask where to save
+* Ask where to save?

 #### ([CaretTab][carettab-new-tab-clock-an])